 Command Description Activation types Deactivate BlackBerry 2FA This command deactivates devices that are activated with the "BlackBerry 2FA" activation type.
 The device is removed from BlackBerry UEM and the user can't use the BlackBerry 2FA feature.
 MDM controls This command is not supported for Apple TV devices.
 Update OS This command forces devices to install an available OS update.
-Supported on the following devices: MDM controls supervised devices running iOS 10.3 and later supervised DEP devices For more information, see Update the OS on supervised iOSdevices.
+Supported on the following devices: MDM controls supervised devices running iOS 10.3 and latersupervised DEP devices For more information, see Update the OS on supervised iOS devices.
 To send this command to multiple devices, see Send a bulk command.
 This command is not supported for Apple TV devices.
 Restart device This command forces devices to restart.
 Supported on supervised iOS devices that are running 10.3 and later.
-This command is not supported for Apple TV devices.
-MDM controls Turn off device This command forces devices to turn off.
+MDM controls This command is not supported for Apple TV devices.
+Turn off device This command forces devices to turn off.
 Supported on supervised iOS devices that are running 10.3 and later.
-This command is not supported for Apple TV devices.
-MDM controls Wipe apps This command wipes data from all Microsoft Intune- managed apps on the device.
+MDM controls This command is not supported for Apple TV devices.
+Wipe apps This command wipes data from all Microsoft Intune- managed apps on the device.
 The apps are not removed from the device.
 MDM controls For more information, see Wipe apps managed by Microsoft Intune.
-Update device information This command sends and receives updated device information.
+Update device This command sends and receives updated device MDM controls information information.
 For example, you can send newly updated IT policy rules or profiles to a device, and receive updated information about a device such as OS version or battery level.
-To send this command to multiple devices, see Send a bulk MDM controls User privacy command.
+User privacy To send this command to multiple devices, see Send a bulk command.

 Command Description Activation types Remove device This command removes the device from BlackBerry UEM but does not remove data from the device.
-The device may continue to receive email and other work data.
-MDM controls User privacy This command is intended for devices that have been irretrievably lost or damaged and are not expected to contact the server again.
+The device MDM controls may continue to receive email and other work data.
+User privacy This command is intended for devices that have been irretrievably lost or damaged and are not expected to contact the server again.
 If a device that has been removed attempts to contact BlackBerry UEM, the user receives a notification and the device won't be able to communicate with BlackBerry UEM unless it is reactivated.
 To send this command to multiple devices, see Send a bulk command.
+Refresh eSIM cellular plans For devices that have an eSIM-based cellular plan, this command queries updated plan details for the device from the device carrier URL.
+MDM controls